danielfett/draft-dpop/mainmatter.md

  * if replay protection is desired, that a JWT with the same `jti` value has not been received previously.

-If these checks are successful, the authorization server associates (Token Binds) the access token with the public key.
+If these checks are successful, the authorization server MUST associate (Token Bind) the access token with the public key.

 # Resource Access (Proof of Possession for Access Tokens)

-To prove the possession of the private key when using the access token, the client creates a JWT as shown in Figure 4 and signs it using the previously chosen private key.
+To make use of an access token that is token bound to a public key using DPoP, a client MUST prove the possession of the corresponding private key.
+More precisely, the client MUST create a JWT (example shown in Figure 4) and sign it using the previously chosen private key.

 !---
 ```